jzm0144/neuroVis_old/Readme.md

     $ pip install -r requirements.txt

-Generating Concensus Heatmaps is ver Easy.
 Please run the file main.py with the four arguments: the dataset, the brain disorder, number of paths, the class id

 Here is an example run: